 The drum score is included in the score notes, so that the listener can play or sing along.
 The pdf below contains the score booklet.

 A newspaper archive of semi-fictional set of narratives re-telling the deaths of conceptualism's greats as recent Belgrade narco-mafia assassination and kidnappings.
 The text creates a kind of serial killing spree aimed against the white men of minimal and conceptual art (Donald Judd, Robert Smithson, Michelangelo Pistoletto, Joseph Beuys, Sol LeWitt...) before their arrival to the opening of the first major international survey of conceptual art When Attitudes Become Form curated by Harold Szeeman for Kunsthalle Berne in 1969.
 The exhibit never takes place since the key artists get killed before ever making their work or on their way to Bern (feminist outcome since the exhibit featured 66 men and only 2 women--Eva Hesse and Jo Ann Kaplan).
-The humor ceases when the methods of killing are exposed as direct translations form Serbian contemporary daily newspapers.
+The methods of killing are direct translations form Serbian contemporary daily newspapers.